TheWizardsCode/Character-Dev/Assets/Wizards Code/Character AI/Character/Documentation/Behaviours/101 Minimal Character.md

 The 101 scene shows the absolute minimal setup for a Wizards Code character, also known as an Actor.

-The actor in this scene will not exhibit any behaviours and have no animations.
-They are a blank slate for your creation of an AI.
+The actor in this scene will not exhibit any significant behaviours and has no animation controller.
+It  literally a blank slate for you to start the creation of an AI.

+So how do you know they are even "alive"?
+The clues are in the UI.

+# Developer UI

+These example scenes all have a similar developer UI.
+In the top line you can see how many active brains there are in the scene.
+Since this scene has the one active brain you will see the number 1 here.

+If you click on the actor then a status line will appear below this first line which tells you what the current behaviour of the character is.
+Since this character has no behaviours it will always be idle.

+You can move the camera around this scene using the same controls as you would to move the scene camera.

 # Required Components

+The following is a list of the required components on this character and in the scene to make it work.

+## On the Character

-## Base Actor Controller
+### Base Actor Controller

 This is responsible for controlling the Actor.
-It does not make decisions (see Brain) but it does enact those decisions in terms of movement etc. It requires a NavMeshAgent component be attached.
-This Base Actor does not have any knowledge of an animation system.
-Although there is an animator controller on the character and so the Actor will idle.
-In the next scene we will see how to use Mecanim and in later scenes we will use Motion Matching for our characters.
-The ActorController is separated out like this to ensure you have maximum flexibility in selecting your chosen animation engine.
+It does not make decisions (see `Brain` below) but it does enact those decisions in terms of movement etc.

 While the Base Actor Controller is fully functional it is very limited in what it can do.
-In most cases you will use another controller, such as the `Animator Actor Controller` which will convert movement on the navmesh to animation parameters.
-This allows the character to be automatically animated.
+In most cases you will use a controller that extends this one, such as the `Animator Actor Controller` which will convert movement on the navmesh to animation parameters.

 ## Brain

-The brain tracks all the characters stats and makes decisions about what the charcter will do.
+The brain tracks all the characters stats and makes decisions about what the character will do.
+Since the character in this scene has no behaviours the brain has very little to do.

-## Animator

-This is a standard Unity Animtor component.
-You can use any animation controller you want as long as it uses the parameters setup in the Actor Controller.
-If you want to get going quickly you can either copy or override the `Animations/Controllers/Humanoid Controller (Override This)`.

-# NavMeshAgent

-A standard Unity NavMeshAgent used by the Actor Controller to move the actor.

-# Capsule Collider
+# Collider and Rigid Body

-Required by NavMeshAgent

-# Rigidbody

 Required to ensure colliders and triggers are effective in the scene.

 # Audio Source

 A standard unity Audio Source allowing the Actor to make sound.

-# Optional Components

-## DebugInfo

-This is a useful component when in development.
-If this component is attached to your character an gizmo containing debug info will be shown.